S&P 500: Longs need stops below 4160

-Emini S&P JUNE consolidation in the bull trend in severely overbought conditions.
+Emini S&P JUNE consolidates in the bull trend in severely overbought conditions.
 We do have double top risk at the all-time high of 4233/38.
 A break above 4243 is a buy signal.

 Daily analysis